Suicide Prevention: How You Can Help

 The most important thing is to keep an open mind and avoid judging your loved one.
 Don’t tell them what to do, interrogate them, or shame them for their feelings.
 Instead, acknowledge their feelings, offer your compassion, and be an active listener.
 You might say something like, “I can’t imagine how painful this is for you, but I want to be there for you.”

 Ask them what and who they believe will be the most effective sources of help, and help them create a safety plan.
 Safety plans are an important part of suicide prevention, and they can help reduce suicide risk.
 They help individuals cope and seek help during a suicidal crisis.
-In most cases, a suicidal individual can create a safety plan with their mental health provider, but if they’re not currentlyl seeing a mental health professional, a trusted friend or family member can also help.
+In most cases, a suicidal individual can create a safety plan with their mental health provider, but if they’re not currently seeing professional mental healthcare, a trusted friend or family member can also help.

 Make sure to follow through, but don’t commit to anything you’re not able to accomplish.
 If you can’t physically meet with someone who has thoughts of suicide, help them develop some ideas of people who might be able to help.